kieranpotts/rootfiles/docs/en/workflow.md

    git branch -d dev/[issue]-[description]
    ```

    The maintainers of the upstream repository will review your work.
 If the changes are accepted, they will be merged into the upstream repository.
-When this has been done and the your PR has been closed by the project maintainers, it will be safe for your to delete the development branch from your remote origin repository, too.
+When this is done, and when your PR has been closed by the project maintainers, it will be safe to delete the development branch from your remote origin repository.
 You can do this via the GitHub UI or from your local machine with the following command:

    ```
    git push origin :dev/[issue]-[description]